The Diplomat's Club

-"The Diplomat's Club" is the 108th episode of NBC sitcom Seinfeld.
+"The Diplomat's Club" is the 108th episode of the NBC sitcom Seinfeld.
 This is the 22nd episode for the sixth season.
 It aired on May 4, 1995.
 The episode was the final appearance of Mr. Pitt as a recurring character (though he appears as a guest in the series finale), as he comes to suspect Elaine of plotting to kill him in order to receive the benefits from his will.
 In the episode's other plotlines, Jerry takes an ill-fated trip to Ithaca with an overly pampering assistant, Kramer returns to his gambling habit by betting on flight arrivals, and George tries to prove he is not racist by getting a black friend.

 Plot

 Elaine plans to tell Mr. Pitt she is quitting, but when he tells her that he's added her to his will, she is touched and instead reminds him to consult a pharmacist before taking cold medicine, to be sure it is safe to mix with his heart medication.
 Mr. Pitt goes to the pharmacy and mistakes Jerry for a pharmacist, as he is re-stocking a display that Kramer knocked over.
 Jerry approves of mixing the medications.
 Mr. Pitt collapses due to the combination of medications.

 Jerry plans to meet Bridgette, his girlfriend, at an airport lounge called the Diplomat's Club after returning from a gig in Ithaca, New York.
 In Ithaca, Jerry's pampering assistant Katie warns him the pilot is in the audience, which makes Jerry nervous, causing him to perform poorly.
 Katie harangues the pilot, blaming him for the mishap.
 When Jerry tries to fly back to New York, the pilot throws him off the plane.
 Katie rents a car and tries to drive Jerry back, but gets lost and drives into a swimming pool.
 Kramer, loitering in the Diplomat's Club waiting for Jerry to return from Ithaca, meets a Texan, Earl Haffler, with whom he starts making bets on aircraft arrival times.
 Owing thousands of dollars to Earl, Kramer calls Newman to bring serial killer David "Son of Sam" Berkowitz's mail bag to the airport to serve as collateral so they can go double or nothing on the flight from Ithaca.
 Kramer enters a winning streak, and soon it is Earl who owes him thousands.